Toniebox Black Friday deal sees the device reduced to an all-time low

-This toniebox Black Friday deal sees the device reduced to an all-time low
+This Toniebox Black Friday deal sees the device reduced to an all-time low with 20% off

 The toniebox offers hours of entertainment for you and them – and it’s on sale just in time for Christmas